leonetlab-upct/openmc/legacy/README.md

 # Legacy Source Code

-The `legacy/` directory contains the original validated implementation from which OpenMC v0.1.0 evolved.
+The `legacy/` directory contains the validated implementation from which OpenMC v0.1.0 evolved.

 This directory is intentionally preserved for three reasons: